Typinator: A truly customizable text expander for pros and beginners alike

 Pros

-• Fast and lightweight, even with large snippet libraries
+• Fast and lightweight, even with large snippet libraries.

-• Supports advanced features like regular expressions and scripting
+• Supports advanced features like regular expressions and scripting.

-• Works system-wide across all macOS applications
+• Works system-wide across all macOS applications and iOS.

-• Includes built-in autocorrection sets for multiple languages
+• Includes built-in autocorrection sets for multiple languages.

-• Clipboard integration with smart placeholder support
+• Clipboard integration with smart placeholder support.

 Cons

-• Lacks team collaboration features such as shared snippet libraries
+• Lacks team collaboration features, such as shared snippet libraries.

 Our Take – Wrapping Up